Some people like to label military members as rich, but the reality is quite the opposite.

 Military Money Myths

-Myth #1: You get an enlistment bonus for joining the military.
+Myth #1: Enlistment bonuses are standard for joining the military.

-Truth: Thanks to the VA loan, many military families can purchase a home and move in for little to no money down.
-It can actually be cheaper than renting an apartment in some cases.
+Truth: Thanks to the VA loan, many military families can buy homes with little to no money down.
+In some cases, this can be more cost-effective than renting an apartment.

-Myth #4: Everything gets paid for by the military and the paychecks are “free money”.
+Myth #4: The military covers all living expenses, and paychecks are “free money.”

-Truth: Military members have bills to pay just like everyone else.
+Truth: Military members have bills and financial responsibilities like anyone else.

-Myth #5: Military members do not pay taxes.
+Myth #5: Military members are exempt from paying taxes.

-Truth: They pay taxes just like everyone else, even on the “enlistment bonus”.
-Service members do not have to pay taxes on any income earned while in a tax-free combat zone; however, there is a cap to this.
+Truth: They pay taxes, even on bonuses.
+While income earned in a tax-free combat zone is exempt, there is a cap to this exemption.

-Did I mention that the military doesn’t actually get paid enough?
+Did I mention that the military doesn’t get paid enough?

 Whoa!
 Is the military worth it then?
 It depends!
 Military life is certainly not for everyone.

-Service members have to follow strict orders and rules.
+Strict adherence to orders and rules distinguishes military life from conventional employment.
 It’s not a regular job that you can quit at any time.

 - Physical Therapy Assistant